 Erlanger Baroness Auxiliary

 The Erlanger Auxiliary started the volunteer tradition in 1934 after Mrs. Richard Kimball visited the hospital and found nurses washing linens in tin tubs.
-She immediately started asking churches and civic groups for help recruiting volunteers and dollars to fund much needed equipment and supplies.
+She immediately started asking churches and civic groups for help recruiting volunteers and donating dollars to fund much needed equipment and supplies to Erlanger.

-Some of the Auxiliary’s earliest contributions were to run errands for patients, mend worn linens and write letters, but they soon extended their effort to fundraising.
-In 1950, the Auxiliary purchased a station wagon to help transport nurses to the hospital and T.C.
+Some of the Auxiliary’s earliest contributions were to run errands for patients, mend worn linens and write letters, but they soon extended their effort to raising funds for new equipment and supplies.
+In 1950, the Auxiliary purchased a station wagon to help transport nurses to the hospital as well as T.C.
 Thompson Children’s Hospital patients to Erlanger for therapy.
-(At that time, T.C.
-Thompson Children’s Hospital was some distance from Erlanger.
-It is now a part of the Baroness Campus.)
-The Auxiliary also began a new service of taking pictures of newborns.
+They also began a new service of taking pictures of newborns, a service the Auxiliary still manages today.

 Would you like to be a part of this strong and caring adult volunteer group?
 Please take a look at the many wonderful volunteer opportunities as well as the requirements listed below and apply online.